harry04d/harry04d.github.io/_posts/2025-09-06 Quadcopter.md

 ---

 # Abstract
 The Heavy-Lift Agricultural Quadcopter was developed as a prototype UAV to address the challenges of endurance and payload capacity in agricultural spraying.
 Through this project, I gained practical experience in UAV systems engineering, structural design under heavy loads, and cost-driven innovation.
-By working on a platform capable of lifting a 40 kg spray payload while running on a tethered ground power supply, I was able to deepen my understanding of the trade-offs between endurance, efficiency, and affordability in UAV design.---
+By working on a platform capable of lifting a 40 kg spray payload while running on a tethered ground power supply, I was able to deepen my understanding of the trade-offs between endurance, efficiency, and affordability in UAV design.

 # Project Objectives
 From the outset, I set out to: